githubtraining/continuous-delivery-aws/responses/01_label-trigger.md

 - When someone applies a "spin up environment" label to a pull request, that'll tell GitHub Actions that we'd like to set up our resources on an Azure environment.
 - When someone applies a "stage" label to a pull request, that'll be our indicator that we'd like to deploy our application to a staging environment.
 - When someone applies a "destroy environment" label to a pull request, we'll tear down any resources that are running on our Azure account.

+For now, we'll focus on staging.
+We'll spin up and destroy our environment in a later step.
 {% else %}
 ### Kicking off deployments